Where to stay in Sicily

 It is very hard to stay if Catania or Taormina is better.
 They are very different.
 Catania is a city and Taormina is a town.

-I would book accommodation in Taormina for a week, there are so many amazing areas to stay.
-I would stay max 2-3 days in Catania.
+I would book accommodation in Taormina for a week but probably I would stay max 2-3 days in Catania.
+Once again, it’s very subjective.

 You get the point.